Pact Contracts

 4 | ✅ * |

 * When using Pact specification V4 note that only interactions with type "Synchronous/HTTP" are validated.
-Bi-directional Contract validation will ignore other interaction types such as "Asynchronous/Messages".
+Bi-directional Contract validation ignores other interaction types such as "Asynchronous/Messages".

 Compatibility with Provider Contracts